ugurcany/steam-api/README.md

 # steam-api

-Java library to search and retrieve game data from [*Steam*](http://store.steampowered.com/), the online gaming platform
+A Java library to search and retrieve game data from [*Steam*](http://store.steampowered.com/), the online gaming platform

 **How to use:**
 ```java